 Transfer students need copies of the paper-work submitted to the Disability Services Office of the transferring institution to include; any disability documentation submitted to the school, accommodation letter, and a copy of your unofficial transcript.

-Someone with a disability who was never classified needs documentation that meets the criteria detailed here.
+Someone with a disability who was never classified needs documentation that meets the criteria detailed in the documentation request.